Veriff/veriff-js-sdk/README.md

 ### Setup

-Include Veriff SDK as a script tag:
+Include Veriff SDK (SDK builds for different env can be found in dist folder) as a script tag:

 ```html
 <script src='dist/veriff.min.js'></script>